nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### BREAKING CHANGE

-The seperate configuration of the rtmp url for the fallback to flash player, the source.rtmp object, has been removed.
+The seperate configuration of the rtmp url htmlFor the fallback to flash player, the source.rtmp object, has been removed.
 Instead the rtmp url and stream name from the source.h5live.rtmp object will be used in this case.